Serious Injury: The 4 Types of Burns and How to Gauge their Severity

 The most severe type of burn, third degree burning permeates past the first two layers and affects bone, tendon, and/or muscle tissue.
 Dark charring can occur and loss of limb may happen as well.
 If you suspect a 2nd or 3rd degree burn in anyone, immediately call 911 for EMS.

 Loewy Law Firm is dedicated to helping severely injured Texans.
-If you or someone you know feels like you deserve compensation for a serious injury, please contact the professionals at Loewy Law Firm for legal counsel!
+If you or someone you know feels like you deserve compensation for a serious injury, don’t hesitate to get in touch with the personal injury lawyers at Loewy Law Firm for legal counsel!